Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Empirical illustration

 with budget $C=Y+W(1-S)+tS$.
 The parametrization $(\xi_2-\xi_3-\xi_1)$ is without loss and simplifies expressions below.
 Enrollment satisfies $ S=1\big\{U(Y+t,1,t,\varepsilon)>U(Y+W,0,0,0)\big\}. $ Letting $ Z(Y,W,t)\equiv \xi_3 W-\xi_1 Y-\xi_2 t-\xi_4, $ we have $P(S=1\mid Y,W,t)=\Phi\!\big(-Z(Y,W,t)\big)$, with $\Phi(\cdot)$ denoting the standard Gaussian CDF.

-\paragraph{Model for GE effects} We are interested in the effect of a small stipend $t$ to all eligible (poor) households in rural Kenya.
-GE feedback is allowed through income and wages which we write as functions of a common transfer $t$ to \textit{all} eligible households in the population.
-Specifically for functions $y(t),w(t)$ and mean-zero idiosyncratic income and wage shocks $\varepsilon_{Yi}, \varepsilon_{Wi}$, for a common transfer $t$, denote the potential individual income and wage\footnote{Because we focus on the effect of a common transfer, we keep a scalar notation for $t$ for expositional convenience.
-Alternatively, here $y(t), w(t)$ can also be interpreted as exposure mappings \citep{aronow2017estimating} and $t$ can be defined as a $n$ dimensional vector of transfers. }
+\paragraph{Model for GE effects} We are interested in the effect of a marginal increase in the stipend \(t\) offered to all eligible poor households in rural Kenya and paid upon enrollment.
+General-equilibrium feedback operates through household income and child wages, which we write as functions of the common stipend level \(t\).